-The 2024-2025 FAFSA, which applies to the Fall 2024, Spring 2025 and Summer 2025 academic year, is available until June 30, 2025.
+The 2025-2026 Free Application for Federal Student Aid (FAFSA), which applies to the Fall 2025, Spring 2026 and Summer 2026 academic year, is available until June 30, 2026.

-The 2025-2026 FAFSA, which applies to the Fall 2025, Spring 2026 and Summer 2026 academic year, will be available December 1, 2024.
-TCNJ’s priority application deadline is February 15, 2025.
-The State of New Jersey’s FAFSA application deadline is April 15, 2025.
+The 2026-2027 FAFSA, which applies to the Fall 2026, Spring 2027 and Summer 2027 academic year, will be available December 1, 2025.
+TCNJ’s priority application deadline is February 15, 2026.
+The State of New Jersey’s FAFSA application deadline is April 15, 2026.

-The federal eligibility income guidelines are now public:
+The federal grant eligibility income amounts:

-The maximum Pell grant award for the 2024-2025 academic year is $7,395 and the minimum Pell grant award is $740.
-No new increases have been posted for 2025-2026.
+The maximum Pell grant award for the 2026-2027 academic year is $7,395 and the minimum Pell grant award is $740.
+Your household income would need to be at or below the amounts listed above, based on your family size and marital status, to be eligible for a Pell grant.

 A reduction in the number of questions on the form: